-- 99. Schools forums are more than just consultative bodies.
-They also have an important role to play in approving certain proposals from their local authority, and are therefore involved in the decision making process surrounding the use of public money at local level. - 100.
-Schools forums are required to be open to the public. - 101.
-Papers, agendas, and minutes, must be publicly available well in advance of each meeting.
-It's good practice to explain on the website that the schools forum is a public meeting, and that papers are published at least a week in advance.
-Local authorities should ensure their websites are accessible and easy to find. - 102.
+- 61. Schools forums are more than just consultative bodies.
+They also have an important role to play in approving certain proposals from their local authority and are therefore involved in the decision making process surrounding the use of public money at local level.
+As a result schools forums are required to be open to the public.
+Furthermore papers, agendas and minutes must be publicly available well in advance of each meeting.
+It's good practice that notification that the schools forum is a public meeting is included on the website and papers are published at least a week in advance.
+Local authorities should ensure that the websites are accessible and easy to find. - 62.
 Some schools forums already operate very much along the lines of a local authority committee.
-This is perfectly legitimate and will provide a consistent framework for the running of meetings that are open to the public, and the publishing of papers and agendas well in advance of the meeting and minutes published promptly as required under Regulation 8(13) of the Schools Forum Regulations 2012.

-103. Local authorities should ensure their schools forum clerk's contact details are published on their website and that it is clear to interested parties how they can attend the meeting remotely.
+This is perfectly legitimate and will provide a consistent framework for the running of meetings that are open to the public, and the publishing of papers and agendas well in advance of the meeting and minutes published promptly as required under Regulation 8(13) of the Schools Forum Regulations 2012. - 63.
+Local authorities should ensure that their schools forum clerk's contact details are published on their website and that it is clear to interested parties how they can attend the meeting remotely.